backdrop-contrib/iivdark/README.md

 # iivdark

 ## Introduction
-An evolution of IIV theme (and so Bartik theme)
+An evolution of IIV theme (and so Bartik theme).
+Keep it simple.

 ## Installation